Housing

 Evelyn makes $1,400 per month at a job and gets $336.50 in SSI benefits, for a total gross income of $1,736.50.
 She gets SSI, so her countable income is $862.

-She will have to pay the $862 each month to her housing provider.
+She will have to pay $862 each month to her housing provider.
 She keeps the rest of her income ($874.50) for her personal expenses.

 Housing Support with SSI (not Supportive Housing)